ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 ### Modules <a name="modules"></a>

-We have an `XCFramework` but to Xcode its a bunch of data, like being on an Island without a map, we need a map, specifically a `modulemap`
+We have an `XCFramework` but to Xcode it's a bunch of data, like being on an island without a map, we need a map, specifically a `modulemap`

 Let's modify the scripts so that we can include the generated `swiftmodule` in our `framework`.